 Periodically you must replace the main battery pack.
-FBxConnect provides a battery life indicator to help you monitor battery life.
+FBxConnect provides a battery life indicator showing the number of days of usage to help you monitor battery life.
+In addition, for lithium batteries only, the Status LED shows yellow when the battery is low and needs to be replaced.